Segment Tool

 This tool provides information on the causes of death and age groups that are driving inequalities in life expectancy at local area level.
 Targeting the causes of death which contribute most to the life expectancy gap should have the biggest impact on reducing inequalities.

-The tool provides data tables and charts showing the breakdown of the life expectancy gap in 2020 to 2021 for two comparisons:
+The tool provides data tables and charts showing the breakdown of the life expectancy gap for two comparisons:

 - England - The gap between each local area as a whole and England as a whole.